ayoubabozer/kickstarter/Readme.md

 - PG - Procter & Gamble
 - BEI.DE - Beiersdorf

-we are using three of the must-have python packages for Data Science and Finance:
+we are using two of the must-have python packages for Data Science and Finance:
 - NumPy : allowing us to work with multidimensional arrays, and a fast numeric array computations
 - Pandas : allowing us to organize data in a tabular form, and quickly loading remote data or a .csv file.
-- Matplotlib : a 2D plotting library specially designed for visualization of Numpy computations.

 with this project we reinforce the fact that stocks with higher expected return, OFTEN embed MORE risks.